 For more information on the history of Shenandoah National Park, click here.

-The Shenandoah National Park mountain list has grown on summitpost and will continue to grow as more people identify new and interesting summits.
-While most of the main summits have been identified, a lot of the mountains in the Southern part of the park remains without pages.
-This includes most of the notable summits south of Swift Run Gap.
-Over time, it is hoped that these mountains will be added.
-Until then, a novice to Shenandoah has plenty of mountains to choose from, with numerous routes of varying length, elevation gain, and difficulty.
-Among the most rigorous routes that require a combination of hiking and scrambling are Little Devil's Staircase to Hogback Mountain, Old Rag, and Mary's Rock via the "over-the-tunnel" bushwhack (which can only be done in winter and requires class 2 and class 3 rock scrambling and route finding).
+The Shenandoah National Park mountain list has grown on Summitpost.org and will continue to grow as more people identify new and interesting summits.
+There are plenty already on the site; more than enough for a novice to Shenandoah to choose from, with numerous routes of varying length, elevation gain, and difficulty.
+Among the most rigorous routes that require a combination of hiking and scrambling are Little Devil's Staircase to Hogback Mountain, Old Rag, and Mary's Rock via the "over-the-tunnel" bushwhack (which can most safely be climbed in winter and requires class 2 and class 3 rock scrambling and route finding).

 Planning your tripThere are 4 entrances to the park.
 The North entrance is at Front Royal.
 This is the closest to Washington DC; about 72 miles.
 To get there, take I-66 West to exit 13, and take rt.
 55 West, following signs to Skyline Drive.
 This is a good route if you want to hike Compton Peak or Mount Marshall.